jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes For simplicity, Rodauth allows you to use arguments for many simple configuration settings.
-The account_model method sets the model to use for the account.
-You can specify this by just passing the class to account model.
+The accounts_table method sets the database table used to store account.
+You can specify this by just passing a symbol to the method.
 This is a useful shortcut.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

-  <b>account_model User</b>
+  <b>accounts_table :users</b>
 end
 </code></pre>

 !SLIDE
-.notes However, you can pass a block to account_model if you want to be able to change which account model to use based on a request parameter.
+.notes However, you can pass a block to accounts_table if you want to be able to change which accounts table per request.
 All of Rodauth's configuration settings accept blocks to allow more detailed control during configuration.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

-  account_model do
+  accounts_table do
-    if <b>request.params['admin']</b>
+    if <b>request.ip.start_with?('192.168.1')</b>
-      <b>Admin</b>
+      <b>:admins</b>
     else
-      <b>User</b>
+      <b>:users</b>
     end
   end
 end